 Find out about further study at university open days and postgraduate events.

 If you have been unemployed for three months or longer prior to your course beginning, you can apply for the full cost of your course fees.
 If you're employed for less than 30 hours a week you can also apply for money to cover living costs.

-The interest on the loan is paid by the Skills Funding Agency for the duration of the course and for one month after completion.
-You will agree a repayment plan with the bank prior to the loan being processed, which is normally over the course of a number of years.
+You pay nothing on the loan while you are studying and begin the repayment process once your course has finished.
+You will agree an individual repayment plan with the bank prior to the loan being processed, which is normally over the course of a number of years.
 Interest rates for repayments are set at a fixed rate which is competitive with other loans.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.